- If you keep getting the Browser does not support this video tag error, it’s time to take action.

 1. Change MP4 to H264-MPEG-4 AVC format

 - If your video is in MP4, it is possible that a browser like Chrome may not support the format anymore.

 - This issue can only affect the Chrome browser and you might be able to play the same video on other browsers like Firefox and IE.

 - The solution here is to change the video format using a video converter and convert the MP4 video into H264-MPEG-4 AVC.
-However, if that does not work you may want to add a custom piece of js code to force the Chrome show Mp4 videos without the error.
+However, if that does not work, you may want to add a custom piece of js code to force Chrome to show Mp4 videos without the error.

 2. Disable Hardware Acceleration